Your website is a business tool.

 A website redesign accomplishes a few things for your business on different levels.
 It can make your site more user-friendly and aesthetically pleasing, and improve your marketing as a result.

 There are some basic considerations to think about before you dive in, though.
-Here are eight of them at the top of our list.
+Here are the 8 things you should consider before moving forward with a website redesign:

 1. Analyze What’s Working and What Isn’t